wp-plugins/rss-image-widget/readme.txt

 == Frequently Asked Questions ==

-= Purple PHPThumb screen =
+= Images aren't appearing =

-Usually this is because you have not made PHPThumb's cache directory readable.
+Usually any problem is related to the cache, and write permissions to that cache.
+Check the permissions for `wp-content/cache`.

 = I Need HELP!!! =